-“Vendor sprawl” is hitting a peak, as Dark Reading noted in October.
+“Vendor sprawl” is hitting a peak, as Dark Reading noted last October.
 There are too many security tools out there, with too little integration among them, generating too much noise for security teams to analyze and act on.
-We’ve seen first-hand the challenges that automation and data “noise” create for security teams: For example, they need the data to be normalized in a way that makes reviews and decision-making easier.
+We’ve seen first-hand the challenges that automation and data “noise” create for security teams: For example, they need the data to be normalized in a way that makes reviews and decision-making easier and less time consuming.

 Myth 1: Automation can replace people on your security team.